Get off the highway and see Nebraska for what it really is: A place filled with friendly people, fun experiences and beautiful natural wonders

 • Sand Hills: From the forests of the Pine Ridge, head south to the Sand Hills, the biggest sand-stabilized dunes in the world.
 Almost 13 million acres in size, with dunes that can reach 400 feet high, this area can be an incredible destination for the adventurous visitor, ideal for those who want to camp far away from civilization.

-• For the visitor seeking to combine history with nature, the Lewis & Clark National Historic Trail is a perfect combination of the two, following the route of explorers Lewis & Clark as they passed through what would become Nebraska.
+• Lewis & Clark National Historic Trail: For the visitor seeking to combine history with nature, this trail is a perfect combination of the two, following the route of explorers Lewis & Clark as they passed through what would become Nebraska.
 Today it represents a perfect hiking or riding route showcasing Nebraska’s scenery and history.

 Are There Day Trip Possibilities?